rubygems/guides/setting-up-multifactor-authentication.md

 in the _multifactor authentication_ section, you will see a dropdown menu.
     ![Multifactor section at profile edit page](/images/changing_mfa_step1.png){:class="t-img"}
 2. Select your intended option, enter OTP access code from your authenticator app and click **Update**

+## Using recovery codes and re-setup a previously enabled MFA

+You might be in a situation where you no longer have access to your rubygems account in an authenticator app.
+This can happen if you loose or upgrade your phone or accidentally deleted the rubygems account in the authenticator app.

+In this situation, you'll need your recovery codes to gain access to your Rubygems account.
+Each recovery code can *only be used once* and you'll need *2 recovery codes* to re-setup a previously enabled MFA rubygems account on a new device or add it to an authenticator app.

+1. To login into your account, enter an unused recovery code as the OTP code when prompted.

+2. To setup the new device for multi-factor authentication on a previously MFA enabled account, you'll need to disable MFA and use a recovery code as the OTP code.
+Then follow the steps in the enable multi-factor authentication section above to enable MFA using your new device or add rubygems back to the authenticator app.

+Note: The Google Authenticator app only allows an MFA account to be installed on one device and there is no backup or cloud sync of the data.
+So if you loose or upgrade your phone, you'll have to re-setup MFA on the new phone.
+On the other hand, Authy app allows you to use multiple devices and backs up/syncs the data in the cloud across devices.